-Week 1 (Jan 8): Introduction to the Course; Co-Design of Syllabus
+Week 1 (Jan 7): Introduction to the Course

 We will discuss the structure and requirements of the course.
-We will puzzle over the continuing popularity of Toronto's crack-smoking mayor.
-We will choose topics for the second half of the course.
 There are no readings.

-Week 2 (Jan 15): Political Structure and Political Power in Cities: A Review
+Week 2 (Jan 14): Political Structure and Political Power in Cities: A Review

 We will review some ideas (introduced in POL 3363F) about the structure of government and the exercise of urban political power in North American cities.
 We will then tie this in to the concept of 'governance'.